Course

 • Ear infection: Ear pain, irritability, and fever

-• Pink eye (conjunctivitis): Red discharge from eyes, tearing, feeling as if there is something in the patient’s eye
+• Pink eye (conjunctivitis): Red eye discharge from your eyes, tearing, feeling as if there’s something in your eye.

 • Pneumonia: Fever, cough, trouble breathing,